Ancient Roman and Byzantine domes: Late Republic and early Imperial period

 Domes reached monumental size in the Roman Imperial period.
 Although imprints of the formwork itself have not survived, deformations from the ideal of up to 22 cm at the so-called "Temple of Mercury" in Baiae suggest a centering of eight radiating frames, with horizontal connectors supporting radial formwork for the shallow dome.
 The building, actually a concrete frigidarium pool for a bath, dates to either the late Roman Republic, or the reign of the first emperor Augustus (27 BC – 14 AD), making it the first large Roman dome.
 There are five openings in the dome: a circular oculus and four square skylights.
 The dome has a span of 21.5 m and is the largest known dome built before that of the Pantheon.
 It is also the earliest preserved concrete dome.
+The Baths of Agrippa in the city of Rome, built in the last quarter of the 1st century BC, may have had a domed rotunda hall 25 meters in diameter.

 First century

 While there are earlier examples in the Republican period and early Imperial period, the growth of domed construction increased under Emperor Nero and the Flavians in the 1st century AD, and during the 2nd century.
 Centrally planned halls become increasingly important parts of palace and palace villa layouts beginning in the 1st century, serving as state banqueting halls, audience rooms, or throne rooms.
 Formwork was arranged either horizontally or radially, but there is not enough surviving evidence from the 1st and 2nd centuries to say what was typical.

+The opulent palace architecture of the Emperor Nero (54 – 68 AD) marks an important development.
+In Nero's Domus Aurea, or "Golden House", planned by Severus and Celer, the walls of a large octagonal room transition to an octagonal domical vault, which then transitions to a dome with an oculus.
+This is the earliest known example of a dome in the city of Rome itself.

+According to Suetonius, the Domus Aurea had a dome that perpetually rotated on its base in imitation of the sky.

+The only intact dome from the reign of Emperor Domitian is a 16.1 m wide example in what may have been a nymphaeum at his villa at Albano.
+It is now the church of Santa Maria della Rotunda.